technomancy/bussard/manual.md

 `$`.
 Enter `logout` to terminate your session and return to your ship's computer.

-If you have an account on a station server, you can copy files to and from the targeted station using `ship.comm.scp("username:password/path/to/file", "path.in.ship")` and `ship.comm.scp("path.in.ship", "username:password/path/to/file")`.

 ### Portals

 Your ship can travel to other star systems using the portal network.
 If your battery has enough charge, fly within range of a portal.
 You'll know when you are close enough because the targeting indicator will turn blue.
-Press ctrl-space to begin the portal activation sequence.
-You will need to stay within range for two seconds for it to complete.
+Press ctrl-s to begin the portal activation sequence.
+You will need to stay within range for a few seconds for it to complete.

 Certain portals which allow travel between systems of different